Common Issues

 }

-If you encounter the following in a script using sp1-sdk:
+If you encounter any of the following errors in a script using sp1-sdk:

 thread 'main' has overflowed its stack